stevefielding/keras-anpr/README.md

 Putting it all together - Plate detection and character classification
 ----------------------------------------------------------------------

-##### detect_plates_in_video/removeLPAliasesFromVideo.py
+##### detect_plates_in_video/detectLPInVideoFiles.py
 Load video files, detect plates using dlib FHOG+LSVM.
-Track plates through time, and find the video frame where the plate is closest to the centre of the image.
-Crop the plate from the image, and then use convNet to classify the characters in the plate.
+Crop the plate from the image, and then use a convNet to classify the characters in the plate.
 Save the original image and the cropped image to file.
 Suffix the filename with the lplate text.
 This app can be used to generate training data for the char classifier convNet.
 The license plate text will be wrong for some images, and this will need to be manually corrected before using as training data.
 As the convNet performance improves, the number of character errors declines, and the hand editing of filenames becomes easier.

+##### detect_plates_in_video/detectLPInVideoLive.py
+Similar to detectLPInVideoFiles.py, but detects plates in a live video feed.